Foreign Exchange Markets Masterclass

 Executing the corporate hedge - making the decision, choosing the right product, dealing with banks

-This 2-day course offers a detailed analysis of the Foreign Exchange market place, the products that trade within it, and how it is used by traders, investors and companies.
+This 3-day course offers a detailed analysis of the Foreign Exchange market place, the products that trade within it, and how it is used by traders, investors and companies.

-The course finishes with a series of case studies examining both the investment and hedging aspects covered during the two days.
+The course finishes with a series of case studies examining both the investment and hedging aspects covered during the three days.

 Who should attend?